 Some food sensitivities are exacerbated by your environment.
 That could be exposure to common allergens like dust or pet dander, but could also a certain soap you use or a chemical cleaning product used at your workplace.
 While it’s harder to test for these things, and sometimes even harder to eliminate, it’s a good idea to take a look at what environmental factors could be causing any flare-ups.

 Watch What You Drink

 We often associate sensitivities with what we eat, but it’s possible to also have intolerances to chemicals in common drinks such as coffee and tea.
 Don’t rule out cutting back on these types of drinks as a method of reducing inflammation.

 Avoid Processed Foods

 We’re strong advocates of transitioning to a plant-based diet, and avoiding highly processed foods is a good first step.
 Pre-made meals and similar processed foods contain a huge amount of preservatives, flavor-enhancers, colorants, and other chemicals that are generally not good for us.
 Frankly, it’s best to avoid these at all times, whether you’re trying to manage a chronic pain condition or not.

 We perform a variety of tests that can help us identify some of the root causes of any pain or discomfort you may be feeling.
-Please call Pain and Spine Specialists in Maryland at 301.703.8767, or 724-603-3560 in Pennsylvania to schedule a consultation or use the contact form on our website to send us a message.
+Please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia 540-433-1905 to make an appointment or use the form on our site to send us a message.